 Loyal Orange Lodge Membership in Stark Decline

 Secret societies habitually present information to the outside world that is virtually impossible for non-members to authenticate.
 The Loyal Orange Lodge is no different.
 Even the members themselves of each respective secret body have no means of truly verifying the claims made by their superiors.
 Details like the numeric size of a specific institution is normally carefully concealed by a small tight-knit trustworthy inner-circle of higher echelon members who scrupulously guard such data from the outside world.
 The membership on the ground are largely ignorant of the facts.
 They must simply trust the word of those that lead their covert body.

 One thing all secret societies are known for is exaggerating their numbers.
 They often present inflated figures that give a false sense of influence and strength.
-Being unacquainted with the true facts, onlookers find it virtually impossible to validate or rebut such claims.
+Being unacquainted with the true facts, onlookers find it hard to accurately validate or rebut such claims.
 The one thing everyone can see is that the numbers involved in the public demonstrations are in stark decline compared to years ago.
 Older members are dying off, current members are disillusioned and nonmembers have little interest in joining these secret fraternities with their funny handshakes and bizarre rituals.

 Orangemen in the past have blindly followed their leaders and trusted statements from the top regarding their size in the past to their own detriment.
 This, however, has all changed in recent years due to disaffection within Loyal Orders ranks.
 Members have lost a great degree of confidence in their weak leaders with numerous embarrassing PR debacles over recent years.
 This has caused them to question many of the leadership’s extravagant boasts.